develprr/metamatic-blog/_posts/2023-08-15-combine-pandas-with-pydantic-to-be-king-of-the-jungle.markdown

 ---
 layout: post
-title: Combine Pandas With Pydantic to Be King of the Jungle
+title: Tame Pandas With Pydantic to Be King of the Jungle
 date:   2023-08-15 8.07 +0300
 categories: Python Pydantic Pandas
 ---

 ![type-checking]({{ site.baseurl }}/assets/pydantic-panda.png)

-When you want to open a locked door and slip a key into the lock, you certainly don't want to break the key or the lock if you accidentally insert the wrong key into the lock hole.
+After you have tamed the Pandas and you want to open their locked cage and slip a key into the lock, you certainly don't want to break the key or the lock if you accidentally insert the wrong key into the lock hole.
 Ideally, the key should not fit in at all if it isn't the right one!